cnabio/cnab-spec/101-bundle-json.md

 ## The Image List

 The `bundle.json` maps image metadata (name, origin, tag) to placeholders within the bundle.
 This allows images to be renamed, relabeled, or replaced during the CNAB bundle build operation.
-It also specifies the parameters that may be overridden in this image, giving tooling the ability to expose configuration options.
+It also specifies the parameters that MAY be overridden in this image, giving tooling the ability to expose configuration options.

 The following illustrates an `images` section: